-The replication clusters for a namespace can be changed at any time, without disruption to ongoing traffic.
+You can change the replication clusters for a namespace at any time, without disruption to ongoing traffic.
 Replication channels are immediately set up or stopped in all clusters as soon as the configuration changes.

 Use topics with geo-replication

-Once you've created a geo-replication namespace, any topics that producers or consumers create within that namespace will be replicated across clusters.
+Once you create a geo-replication namespace, any topics that producers or consumers create within that namespace is replicated across clusters.
 Typically, each application uses the

 serviceUrl for the local cluster.

 By default, messages are replicated to all clusters configured for the namespace.
-You can restrict replication selectively by specifying a replication list for a message, and then that message will be replicated only to the subset in the replication list.
+You can restrict replication selectively by specifying a replication list for a message, and then that message is replicated only to the subset in the replication list.

 List<String> restrictReplicationTo = Arrays.asList( "us-west", "us-east" ); Producer producer = client.newProducer() .topic("some-topic") .create(); producer.newMessage() .value("my-payload".getBytes()) .setReplicationClusters(restrictReplicationTo) .send();

 bin/pulsar-admin persistent stats persistent://my-tenant/my-namespace/my-topic

 Each cluster reports its own local stats, including the incoming and outgoing replication rates and backlogs.

 Delete a geo-replication topic

-Given that geo-replication topics exist in multiple regions, it's not possible to directly delete a geo-replication topic.
+Given that geo-replication topics exist in multiple regions, directly deleting a geo-replication topic is not possible.
 Instead, you should rely on automatic topic garbage collection.